ian-wigley/Demo-Effects/README.md

 ![](Letters.jpg)

 # 2.)
 Balls #
-<br>This example is a port from Blitz Basic demo written by Zawran to Typescript.
+<br>This example is a conversion of part of a demo written in Blitz Basic by Zawran to Typescript.

 ![](Balls.jpg)